Vitae One Day Trading Volume Hits $20,417.00 (VITAE)

-Vitae (CURRENCY:VITAE) traded flat against the U.S. dollar during the 1-day period ending at 10:00 AM ET on February 21st.
-One Vitae coin can now be purchased for $0.35 or 0.00000755 BTC on major exchanges.
-Vitae has a total market cap of $6.84 million and approximately $20,417.00 worth of Vitae was traded on exchanges in the last 24 hours.
-During the last seven days, Vitae has traded flat against the U.S. dollar.
+Vitae (CURRENCY:VITAE) traded flat against the dollar during the 24 hour period ending at 9:00 AM Eastern on February 22nd.
+Over the last seven days, Vitae has traded flat against the dollar.
+One Vitae coin can currently be bought for $0.35 or 0.00000755 BTC on popular exchanges.
+Vitae has a market cap of $6.84 million and approximately $20,417.00 worth of Vitae was traded on exchanges in the last 24 hours.

 - Dystem (DTEM) traded flat against the dollar and now trades at $0.0001 or 0.00000000 BTC.